Together Friends,

 Together Tour: Luisa Sparrow

 One of my favorite parts of my job – and a marker of how long I have led The Together Group (ahem, I started this as a fun side quest in 2006!) – is watching colleagues’ careers expand and thrive.
 So, you can imagine my joy to see a long-time Together human, Luisa Sparrow, named as the Massachusetts Teacher of the Year.
 I first encountered Luisa in my work leading the Houston Institute for Teach For America in 2005, re-met her at MATCH Public Schools during an early years Together Teacher training, and then have kept in touch over the years – and she even joined our free community pop-up Together Your Holidays!
-Luisa is a special education teacher in Boston Public Schools, National Board Certified, and she is in the process of completing her severe disabilities licensure as well.
+Luisa is a special education teacher in Boston Public Schools, National Board Certified, and she holds several disabilities and ESL licensures as well.
 She is also the mom to two small children!
 As a parent, and a former teacher in an inclusive classroom setting, I know first-hand just how much Luisa is juggling.
 Let’s check in to hear a few tips and tricks from a Teacher of the Year!

-First of all, I try to work very closely with the teacher who teaches the students the year PRIOR to ensure that the goals are clear, make sense, and are trackable.
-This small trick makes it so much easier for me to hit the ground running with the incoming students.
-With any goal we write, I want to have a very clear idea of how data is collected and reported.
+First of all, I try to work very closely with the teacher who teaches the students the year PRIOR to ensure that the IEP goals are clear, measurable, and trackable.
+This small trick makes it so much easier for me to hit the ground running to support incoming students and collect data about their learning.
+With any goal we write, I want to have a very clear plan for how data is collected and reported.

 In my classroom, I use clipboards with data trackers – and privacy sheets, of course.
-These include students’ names, goals, and how they did completing their tasks.
-This was a new system this year, and it allows me to communicate with families and it makes writing IEPs much easier.
+These include students’ names, goals, and accuracy (Acc) and independence (Ind) scores for each trial.
+I’ve been using this system for about 7 years now, and it allows me to communicate with families and makes writing IEP progress reports much easier.

 Are there other ways you stay Together in the classroom?